[Content note: sexual assault and rape]

 Most importantly, we need to teach how not to sexually assault:

 Consent people.
 Not just consent, enthusiastic consent.
 It really is as simple and as hard as that.

 The thing is, I don’t believe we adequately teach consent, especially to our boys.
 Here is an excellent primer:

 Teaching consent is vital because this is not as common sense as it may seem – especially in a society which blames victims.
 Teaching consent is also important because it has been shown over and over again that abstinence-only education is not working, for a variety of reasons, and perpetuates harmful misinformation about sexual activity.

-If you have been raped or sexually assaulted please know that this is not shameful at all.
 As Brock Turner’s victim recently said: she has chosen to remain anonymous because